elix22/Sokol.NET/docs/ANDROID_PROPERTIES.md

 ## Complete Example

-Here's a complete example `Directory.Build.props` with Android configuration:
+Here's a complete example `Directory.Build.props` with Android configuration in a separate PropertyGroup:

 ```xml
 <Project>